-- The additional benefits: Don’t leave out the factors that don’t fit in a simple equation; they have a critical impact on your success.
+- The additional benefits: Don’t leave out the factors that have a less definable place in a straightforward equation—they have a critical impact.

 - The wrap-up: Bring it all together.

-Before you can talk about results, you need to define benchmarks around what you are trying to accomplish.
-Are you trying to transform and scale your current learning and development by transitioning to blended or online programs, or are you changing from one learning management system (LMS) to another?
-Is the focus on improving your learning programs, or are you happy with your programs but not the administrative burden they put on your team?
+Before you can talk about results, you need to define benchmarks around what you’re trying to accomplish.
+Are you trying to scale your current corporate learning by transitioning to an online program or are you changing from one learning experience platform (LXP) to another?
+Is the focus on increasing your value proposition?
+Or is reducing your team’s administrative burden the higher priority?

-Whatever your goals are, establishing the standards for success is the first step in figuring out the ROI of your program.
+Whatever your goals are, establishing the benchmarks for success is the first step in figuring out the ROI of your corporate learning.

 Questions to Answer

 Consider the following questions to make sure you’re thinking of all aspects of your business that can be impacted before getting started: